uw-pycert-course-01/assignment05/README.rst

 * Finally, use string formatting to compose an email thanking the donor for their generous donation.
 Print the email to the terminal and return to the original prompt.

-It is fine (for now) for the program not to store the names of the new donors that had been added, in other words, to forget new donors once the script quits running.
+It is fine for the program not to store the names of the new donors that had been added, in other words, to forget new donors once the script quits running.

 Create a Report
 -----------------